fabianehmel/haack/README.md

 Please see the `config.example.js` for a reference how to use these layers.
 The config files need to be placed in the folder `map-generation`.
 To run the script, use the command `npm run map-generation` in the root directory.
 By default, the script will look for a `config.js` file in the folder `map-generation`.
 If you want to use another file, provide it's name as a argument like this: `npm run map-generation my.special.config`.

-### Data Processing (`data-processing`)
+### ETOPO1 Data Processing (`process-etopo1-data`)

 _TLDR: A Shell script that downloads and prepares the elevation data for the mapping process.
 Delivers a set of GeoJSONs for different elevation levels.
-Run it with `npm run data-processing` in the root directory._
+Run it with `npm run process-etopo1-data` in the root directory._

 If a map should contain elevation levels, data from a digital elevation model (DEM) is needed.
 The NOAA provides such a model in the GeoTIFF format.
 This file can be processed to a series of GeoJSONs that can be used by D3 to generate a map.

 This shell script automatically downloads the GeoTIFF dataset and converts it to GeoJSON files.
-The script can be called with the command `npm run data-processing` in the root directory.
+The script can be called with the command `npm run process-etopo1-data` in the root directory.
 By default, it generates GeoJSONs for each hundred meter level, starting from -10000 meters (sea ground) to 9000 meters (Himalaya).
 The resulting files are therefore:

 - `-10000.geojson` (lowest sea level)
 - `-9900.geojson`